ixiaopan/blog/content/about.md

 - Proficient in JavaScript, React, CSS3 and able to build a web application from frontend to backend independently and effectively
 - Extensive practical frontend experience across PC, mobile web, hybrid app and mini-program
 - Rich experience in the agile software development workflow using Git and CI/CD
-- Good at data visualisation and UI design tools
+- Good at data visualisation and UI design